datastaxdevs/workshop-realtime-data-pipelines/README.md

 Everything is now ready to run the demo.

-Open three shells next to each other: one will run the review generator, one will run the analyser, and the third will consume and display entries from the "review anomalies" topic.
+Open three shells next to each other: one will run the review generator, one will run the analyzer, and the third will consume and display entries from the "review anomalies" topic.

 > The third shell will run a simple utility able to subscribe to a generic